chrisosaurus/dodo/README.md

     e/string/

-check for 'string' at current cursor position, exit with error if not found
+check for 'string' at current cursor position, exit with error if not found.

+expect does not move the cursor.

 **byte:**